WALKER -- Elvis will soon enter the building.

-Dupuis is also one of only three Elvis tribute artists in the world employed by Elvis Presley Enterprises.
+Dupuis is also one of the only Elvis tribute artists in the world employed by Elvis Presley Enterprises.

-“The one thing I’m trying to do with the Old South is bring it back and let people know about the history of this place,” Dupuis said.
+“The one thing I’m trying to do with the Old South is bring it back and let people know about the history of this place,” Dupuis said in an interview with The News in May.
 “The people that have performed there is absolutely amazing, and to know I can perform at a place that has so much history is incredible.
 I’d like to bring attention to this place and its history.”

-The Old South Jamboree, which opened in the mid-1960s, is located at 9554 Florida Blvd. in Walker, between the Juban Road and Walker exits.
+The Old South Jamboree is located at 9554 Florida Blvd. in Walker, between the Juban Road and Walker exits.
 For more information about the Old South Jamboree, call (225) 936-0349 or visit www.oldsouthjamboree.webs.com.